peternjeru/proxyapi-pvp/readme.txt

 1. Log into the portal at https://api.proxyapi.co.ke
 2. Navigate to Shortcodes on the main menu
 3. Double click on the Shortcode you wish to use for PVP
-4. Make sure the \"Use Shortcode for Pay via ProxyAPI\" checkbox is selected and the settings saved on selection.
+4. Make sure the "Use Shortcode for Pay via ProxyAPI" checkbox is selected and the settings saved on selection.
 5. At the bottom of the page, you will see the API Key field.
 You will see your API key in the text field.

 After fetching the API key, enter the key in the API Key field in the WooCommerce PVP Settings page, then save the changes.